tokenring-ai/code-watch/README.md

 The `@tokenring-ai/code-watch` package provides a service for monitoring file changes and detecting AI-triggered comments within code files.
 It integrates with the TokenRing AI framework to automatically execute actions based on special comments like `# AI!`, `# AI?`, or `# AI` in code files.

-This package watches the root directory for file additions and changes.
+This package watches the configured file systems for file additions and changes.
 When a file is modified, it scans for comment lines that contain AI triggers and spawns AI agents to process them.
-The package currently supports triggering code modifications via `AI!` comments, while support for `AI?` (question answering) and plain `AI` comments is implemented as stubs.
+The package supports triggering code modifications via `AI!` comments, while support for `AI?` (question answering) and plain `AI` comments is implemented as stubs.

 ## Features

-- **File Watching**: Monitors the root directory for file additions, changes, and deletions
+- **Multi-Filesystem Support**: Watches multiple file systems with configurable polling intervals
 - **AI Comment Detection**: Scans files for special AI comments (`# AI!`, `# AI?`, `# AI`)
 - **Agent Integration**: Spawns code modification agents to process `AI!` comments
 - **TokenRing Plugin**: Designed to work seamlessly with the TokenRing application framework
-- **Configurable**: Customizable agent types and watcher settings
+- **Configurable**: Customizable agent types and watcher settings per filesystem
 - **Error Handling**: Comprehensive error handling and service output logging
+- **Queue Processing**: Handles file processing with configurable concurrency

 ## Installation